saeeddiscovery/windows_terminal/ReadMe.md

     > You can get the character codes (e.g. 0xE0A0) from Character Map of the selected font (Here we used <a href="CascadiaCodePL.ttf">Cascadia Code PL</a>)

-    Here is an example with the above prompt symbols:
+    Here is an example with the above prompt symbols and the following settings:
         ```
         "fontFace" : "Cascadia Code PL",
         "colorScheme" : "Wryan"
         ```
+        ```Set-Theme Paradox```

     ![Prompt-Example](Screenshot_prompt.png)

 -------------------------